Bheemesh-G/Bheemesh-G/README.md

 - 👋 Hi, I’m @Bheemesh-G
-- 🌱 I have skills like Java,DSA,SQL,oops,Spring Boot,REST APIs.
+- 🌱 I have skills like Java,DSA,SQL,oops,Spring Boot,REST APIs and Hibernate.
 - 💞️ I’m looking to collaborate on anything related to tech.
 - 📫 How to reach me gbheemesh888@gmail.com